Berlime/gokarna/content/posts/Alter-Ego-2.md

     Title: Alter Ego 2
     Theme: Gokarna.
     Type: Online (Blogpost, now known as blogger)
-    Description: A continuation of the previous https://berlime5.blogspot.com
+    Description: A continuation of the previous blog (4th Edition)

 So this is my first post ever in this blog.
 If you see posts before this date, those are a #backtracked posts which means, I will post from the beginning of 2024 which I already drafted while developing this new blog.
 Cheers!